-414.8.1 AED USER RESPONSIBILITY
+415.8.1 AED USER RESPONSIBILITY

-Members who are issued AEDs for use in [department/office] vehicles should check the AED at the beginning of the shift to ensure it is properly charged and functioning.
+AED devices are currently displayed in office buildings and not issued to individual members.
 Any AED that is not functioning properly will be taken out of service and given to the Training Manager who is responsible for ensuring appropriate maintenance.